 As flat roof windows are designed to be installed out of arm’s reach, a lot of our models are available in non-opening style only- this includes all of our roof lanterns from Korniche and REAL.

-Although non-opening pitched roof windows are a lot harder to find given they are usually installed as part of a loft conversion as the only means of ventilation, fixed conservation windows are available from Heritage in all sizes.
+Although non-opening pitched roof windows are a lot harder to find given they are usually installed as part of a loft conversion as the only means of ventilation, the ECO+ RESET works is equally suitable for flat and pitched roof projects, while fixed conservation windows are available from Heritage in all sizes.

-Other than being cheaper, the benefits of non-opening roof windows include guaranteed uninterrupted views of the outdoors and lower maintenance levels as less cleaning is required than with a window regulary exposed to the weather.
+But as far as flat roof windows are concerned, other than being cheaper the benefits of non-opening roof windows include guaranteed uninterrupted views of the outdoors and lower maintenance levels as less cleaning is required than with a window regulary exposed to the weather.
 With non-opening windows, nothing is lost in terms of light transmittance with the complete opposite true infact.